 Transaction Blocks.
 Debit blocks, positive pay, and other techniques may be provided to business members to monitor and control transactions on their accounts.

 Transaction Alerts.
-The Credit Union may also use automated alerts, which are sent to members based on transaction size or risk parameters established by members or the Credit Unions.
+The Credit Union may also use automated alerts, which are sent to members based on transaction size or risk parameters established by members or the Credit Union.

 Dual Control Transactions.
-Controls can be made are available to business members to require more than one employee to authorize and approve certain transactions.
+Controls can be made available to business members to require more than one employee to authorize and approve certain transactions.

 Monitoring Controls.
 The Credit Union may utilize different monitoring processes, which may include: